naninovel/docs/docs/guide/configuration.md

 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
 Z Offset | 50 | Initial Z-axis offset (depth) from actors to the camera to set when the actors are created.
 Z Step | 0.1 | Distance by Z-axis to set between the actors when they are created; used to prevent z-fighting issues.
-Default Easing | Smooth Step | Eeasing function to use by default for all the actor modification animations (changing appearance, position, tint, etc).
+Default Easing | Smooth Step | Easing function to use by default for all the actor modification animations (changing appearance, position, tint, etc).
 Auto Show On Modify | True | Whether to automatically reveal (show) an actor when executing modification commands.

 </div>